Admission Requirements for Genetic Counseling

 Times New Roman, 12 pt font, 1" margins, maximum of 2 pages

-- Counseling/Client Advocacy Experience: We strongly recommend potential applicants have experience in counseling or client advocacy.
-This can include working or volunteering with a crisis center, individuals with disabilities, or persons with medical needs.
+- Counseling/Client Advocacy Experience: We strongly recommend applicants have experience in counseling or client advocacy as these experiences provide opportunities to build communication skills, empathy, and interpersonal skills.
+This experience can come from a variety of spaces, including working or volunteering with a crisis center, working with individuals with disabilities or persons with medical needs.

 - Exposure to the field of Genetic Counseling: Applicants should understand the role of a genetic counselor.

-- Examples of exposure include watching the National Society of Genetic Counselors (NSGC) online Master Genetic Counseling series, interviewing a genetic counselor (in person or by phone), talking with genetic counseling students, attending genetic counseling conferences or webinars, or a formal job shadow experience.
+- Examples of exposure include watching the National Society of Genetic Counselors (NSGC) online Master Genetic Counseling series, interviewing a genetic counselor (in person or by phone), talking with genetic counseling students, listening to Podcasts on genetic counseling, attending genetic counseling conferences or webinars, or a formal job shadow experience.
 Of note, a job shadow is not required for admission.

 Admission Committee will review the entire application when selecting applicants to interview.
-These interviews will take place in March (see admissions timetable for specific dates).
-The interview is the opportunity for us to get to know each other better.
+These interviews will take place in February and March (see admissions timetable for specific dates).

 For more information, please check out the Prospective Student Newsletter created by our national society’s Student/New Member Special Interest Group.